yshiga/q2apro-most-active-users/README.rst

 #. navigate to your site, go to **Admin -> Plugins** on your q2a install.
 #.
 Set up the event logger plugin to ``Log events to qa_eventlog database table``.
 #.
 Then, go to Admin >Layout >Available widgets, and add the widget "Most active users per week/month" where you want it to appear
 #.
-Change settings (week, month, and language) in file qa-most-active-users.php
+Change settings (week, month and languagae) in file qa-most-active-users.php

 .. _Question2Answer: http://www.question2answer.org/install.php
 .. _github: